crispinalan/widget-draughts/README.md

 With Widget Draughts you play against the computer.
 The human player is white and the computer is black.

 ## Install Using Deb Package

-You can install widgedraughts using deb packages located at [deb-packages](https://github.com/crispinalan/widget-draughts/tree/master/deb-packages/)
+You can install Widget Draughts by using the appropriate deb package located at [deb-packages](https://github.com/crispinalan/widget-draughts/tree/master/deb-packages/)

 Use the _wwxdraughts_1.0.3_amd64.deb_  package for 64-bit Debian and Debian based distributions (e.g. Linux Mint, Ubuntu and it derivatives).